treehouses/treehouses.github.io/pages/vi/gitrepositories.md

 ## Introduction

-On GitHub, our software code is organized in repositories, each of which represents a different projects or componants of projects we're working on.
-For example, you have been working on one of our repositories, called ****.
+On GitHub, our software code is organized in repositories, each of which represents different projects or components of projects we're working on.
+For example, you have been working on one of our repositories, called **treehouses.github.io**.
 We would strongly suggest you to look (**look, don't touch**) at our different repositories on [GitHub](https://github.com/treehouses/).
 These repositories act as a categorizing system for us to organize our code.

-You have previously forked a repository from Treehouses to work on, this mean that that a version of the Treehouses repository was available on your own GitHub account.
-You were then able to modify your fork and when you were happy with them update the upstream repository in the form of a pull request.
+You previously forked a repository from treehouses to work on, which means that that a version of the treehouses repository was available on your own GitHub account.
+You were then able to modify your fork, then send an update to the upstream repository in the form of a pull request.

 ## Start here

 This is just a summary of the steps that you will need to perform.
-Please, keep on reading for a detailed explanation of each step.
+Keep on reading for a detailed explanation of each step.

 * [Clone Your GitHub Repository username.github.io](#Clone_Your_GitHub_Repository_username.github.io)